Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

 \end{lemma}

-\begin{proof} It suffices to prove the same inequality for the reduction $\finiteD\subseteq \finiteG\subseteq \GL_n(\F_\ell)$.
-The Nori group of $\finiteD$ is generated by a subset of the collection of unipotent groups generating the Nori group of $\finiteG$ and is therefore a closed subgroup of that algebraic group.
-Both dimension and semisimple rank of a subgroup of any algebraic group are less than or equal to those of the ambient group, so the lemma follows from Proposition~\ref{DR0}. \end{proof}
+\begin{proof} Fix a $\Pi$-stable lattice $\Lambda$ in $\Q_\ell^n$.
+By the fact that the $\ell$-ranks of pro-solvable groups are zero, it suffices to prove the same inequality for the finite groups $\finiteG\subseteq \finiteP\subseteq \GL_n(\F_\ell)$ obtained by reducing modulo $\Lambda$.
+The Nori group of $\finiteG$ is generated by a subset of the collection of unipotent groups generating the Nori group of $\finiteP$ and is therefore a closed subgroup of that algebraic group.
+Both dimension and semisimple rank of a subgroup of any algebraic group are less than or equal to those of the ambient group, so the lemma follows from Propositions~\ref{DR0} and \ref{DR1}. \end{proof}